Palestine–United States relations: Relations prior to 1988

 As the PLO did not make such recognition explicitly at that time, the U.S. government refrained from any official relations and the PLO was not allowed to maintain any offices in the U.S., except for the PLO Mission to the United Nations, which was immune from U.S. law.

 A certain change of attitude took place under President Jimmy Carter.
 Carter was the first U.S. president to advocate the creation of a Palestinian state, which he did in March 1977:

 There has to be a homeland provided for the Palestinian refugees who have suffered for many, many years.

 In addition to Carter's pro-Palestinian positions, the PLO leadership attempted to reach an agreement with the US government.
 In January 1978, Arafat delivered a secret message to Carter, stating he would settle for a Palestinian state in the West Bank and Gaza Strip in exchange for US support of that objective.
-The administration's relatively positive position on the PLO also allowed that organization to establish on May 1, 1978, the Palestine Information Office in Washington DC.
+The administration's relatively positive position on the PLO also allowed that organization to establish on 1 May 1978, the Palestine Information Office in Washington, D.C.
 However, no real progress on the Palestinian issue was made under Carter, as he was preoccupied with reaching an Israeli-Egyptian agreement, and contacts with PLO were detrimental to that agreement.

 A harsher stance towards the PLO was taken by President Ronald Reagan.
 The Republican party platform approved in 1980 stated that:

 Republicans reject any call for the involvement of the PLO as not in keeping with the long-term interests of either Israel or the Palestinian Arabs.
 The imputation of legitimacy to organizations not yet willing to acknowledge the fundamental right to existence of the State of Israel is wrong. [- - -] We believe the establishment of a Palestinian State on the West Bank would be destabilizing and harmful to the peace process.

 Reagan continuously opposed the establishment of a Palestinian state or negotiating with the PLO.
 In September he proposed Palestinian autonomy under Jordanian supervision.
 Even though the plan did not call for any PLO participation, some PLO circles viewed this as a possible sign that the Reagan administration might consider accommodation with the PLO at a later date.

 An attempt to close down the Palestine Information Office was made following the passage of the Anti-Terrorism Act in December 1987.
 This act proclaimed the PLO a terrorist organization and prohibited all of its activities except for disseminating information.
 Reagan then stated:

 I have no intention of establishing diplomatic relations with the PLO.

 The U.S. government attempted to close the Palestine Information Office on grounds that it was involved in terrorist activities, but various courts in the United States ruled against this line of action, but allowed stricter supervision of the office's activities.